Eternalyze0/internal_dynamics/README.md

 # Internal Dynamics

 A neural network with an internal dynamics predictor.
-The agent first predicts all possible 1-step ahead futures based on all possible actions, then makes a decision based on these futures.
+The agent predicts the 1-step and 2-step ahead futures, then makes a decision based on these futures.
 The futures network is also trained for consistency with the actual future.
-The future network loss is added to the reward (curiosity).
-Baseline DQN code is from https://github.com/seungeunrho/minimalRL.
-Most relevant paper is https://arxiv.org/abs/1705.05363, which uses an external dynamics predictor.
+The future network loss is the reward and motivation of the agent (curiosity).
+Implementation initially closesly follows https://arxiv.org/abs/1705.05363, https://arxiv.org/abs/1312.5602, and https://github.com/seungeunrho/minimalRL/blob/master/dqn.py .

 So far, it can beat the first level (1-1) of Super Mario Bros: